Encouraging healthier living by increasing aquatic activity through education and research

 Birth of the National Swimming Pool Foundation

-The National Swimming Pool Foundation received approval from the Internal Revenue Service as a 501(c)(3) not-for-profit organization.
-The original mission of this new organization was to receive and maintain funds to use for scientific and educational purposes - influencing the design, construction, and operation of swimming pools - either directly or by contributions to organizations that qualified as tax-exempt organizations.
+NSPF received 501(c)(3) nonprofit status from the Internal Revenue Service.
+The original mission of this new organization was to generate funds to conduct scientific research and provide education to positively influence the design, construction, and operation of swimming pools.
+Funds would be used either directly or by NSPF, or distributed via contributions to organizations that qualified as tax-exempt and supported the NSPF mission.

 Origin of the CPO® Certification